By: Maralee McKee, Manners Mentor

 “Thriftiness” is cutting back at your own expense.
 “Stinginess” is cutting back at the expense of others.

-Skipping on holiday gratuities might seem like a necessity this year, but in times of economic hardships, those who work in the service industry, either to make our lives run more smoothly, to help us look our best, or to keep up the appearance and enjoyment of our homes, deserve and benefit greatly from our generosity.
+Skipping on holiday gratuities might seem like a necessity in lean years, but in times of economic hardships, those who work in the service industry, either to make our lives run more smoothly, to help us look our best, or to keep up the appearance and enjoyment of our homes, deserve and benefit greatly from our generosity.

 Of course, don’t go into debt or not pay the electric bill so you can tip your personal trainer or the lawn service guy; however, if you can afford to employ a personal trainer or lawn service, you should account for their end-of-the-year tip in your budget.

 So who gets our tips, and what amounts are the norm?

 Here’s my shortlist of the most often given Christmas tips and guidelines to help you decide how much is appropriate to give.

 Christmas Tipping Etiquette Your Complete and Easy Guide